 Written by Lt.
 Andrew Gibbons

-Subscribe to Maritime Commons and stay tuned for future posts on the Polar Code and other topics affecting the maritime industry.
+Subscribe to Maritime Commons and stay tuned for our post that will update you on the meeting updates!

 This blog is not a replacement or substitute for the formal posting of regulations and updates or existing processes for receiving formal feedback of the same.
 Links provided on this blog will direct the reader to official source documents, such as the Federal Register, Homeport and the Code of Federal Regulations.
 These documents remain the official source for regulatory information published by the Coast Guard.